FrankZhangIronly/Pinned_Insect_CV/README.md

 This repository is for the UCL MSc EDS dissertation project **Computer Vision and Machine Learning for Pinned Insect Identification**.

 ---
+## 0610 update
+current detection and segmentation result on test video:

+---

+---
 ## 0509 update
 1. create utils folders for self-defined tools
 2. build augmentation and visulization (boxes) tools